 What are the consequences of soil gardening?

-Hydroponic growing has its own benefits and drawbacks.
-If you choose to grow plants in hydroponic system, you have the following advantages:
+Hydroponic growth has its own benefits and drawbacks.
+If you choose to grow plants in a hydroponic system, you have the following advantages:

 1. Minimal effort is required to take care of the plants as compared to soil gardening.